 Made by Joel is my first blog, and I started it less than two years ago, so I’m still learning a lot.
 And the book is done.
 It’s in the process of being printed right now and will be in stores this October.
 Writing it was an epic rush.
 I had less than six months to do the whole thing.
 It was super exciting, and I loved making it.
 Much of the time was spent making the toys with my kids and taking photographs with them.
 But there were many late nights of writing and illustrating.

 What’s a typical weeknight like in your house?
 Do you have a go-to dinner that appears weekly, and who does most of the cooking?

 I can’t think of any go-to dinners that the kids always ask for, but there are definitely go-to breakfasts.
 The kids love omelets and fruit smoothies.
-Another favorite is Norwegian pancakes, which are basically crepes folded over with a little butter and sugar or strawberry jam.
+Another favorite is Norwegian pancakes, which are basically crepes folded over with butter and sugar or strawberry jam.
 My mom’s side of the family is Norwegian.

-How do you feel about screen-time (tv, iPad, iPhone)?
+How do you feel about screen time?

 The kids get to watch a limited amount of videos.
 One of our favorites is a British show called Kipper.
 We stream it on Netflix.
 It’s great.

 I’ve also spent the last five months creating a kids “TV” show that we will post on Made by Joel and YouTube.
 I’ve started shooting the first episode and hope to get it done sometime soon.
 It’s shot entirely with paper sets and puppets that people will be able to print out and play within their own homes as well.
 We’re going to lure kids into the hands-on arts and crafts with the power of video.
 It’s going to be awesome.